GispoCoding/eis_toolkit/instructions/generating_documentation.md

 ## 1. Get the docs up to date
 If you added a module that is not yet referenced in the docs:
 - Add a markdown document for it: `docs/<package_name>/<your_new_module.md>`.
-- Refer to the new module in the markdown file.
-For example to refer to the clipping module, add this anywhere in the file:
+- Refer to the new module in the markdown file by adding this somewhere in the file:
 ```console
 ::: eis_toolkit.<package_name>.<module_name>
 ```
 - You can otherwise edit the markdown files normally.
+- For reference, see the markdown sources of the docs in the [`docs/` folder](../docs/).

 If you edited something that is already referenced in the docs:
 - Unless you changed a module name (making the reference invalid) you do not need to do anything.